-With offices in Leeds, Sheffield and York, we can offer our EBT legal advice either on a face-to-face basis, by post or email.
-To get employee benefit trust explained to you, call our team of lawyers on 0333 323 5292 or send us an email.
-Alternatively, fill in our online form and we will be in touch.
+With offices in Leeds, Sheffield and York, we can offer legal advice about EBTs either on a face-to-face basis, by post or email.
+To get employee benefit trust explained to you, call our team of lawyers on 0333 323 5292 or fill in our online form and we will be in touch.

 Risks of EBTs

 There can be risks in using EBTs.
 Those risks increase the more ‘creative’ you try to be.